Togekiss/togekiss.github.io/_projects/3 QA Automation.md

 NDAs are great, but they also mean there's no easy way to showcase your hard work to other people.

+However, I will try to look for examples I can safely modify to post snippets here.

 Things to talk about in this page:
-* Selenium and TestCafé scripting, obviously
+* Selenium and TestCafé scripting
 * API testing and frontend calls debugging
 * Detailed internal documentation in Confluence
 * Jira bug reporting and automatic integration